 #1.
 Force Restart Your iPhone

-A force restart reinitializes the modem and clears memory without touching your data.
+A force restart cuts power to the cellular modem and reloads it without touching any of your photos, messages, or apps.

-Press and quickly release Volume Up, then Volume Down, then hold the Side button until the Apple logo appears.
+Press and quickly release Volume Up, then press and quickly release Volume Down, then hold the Side button until the Apple logo appears.
 The whole sequence takes about 20 seconds.
-Wait for the phone to boot fully and check the status bar for signal bars.
-We saw this fix No Service on our iPhone 14 Pro in under 2 minutes.
+Wait for the boot to finish and watch the status bar.
+We saw No Service clear on our iPhone 14 Pro within 90 seconds of the Apple logo reappearing.

 #2.
 Check for a Carrier Settings Update

-Carriers push profile updates that tell your iPhone which network frequencies to use.
-An outdated profile can block connectivity after an iOS update.
+Carriers push small profile updates that tell your iPhone which frequencies, bands, and features to use.
+An iOS upgrade can leave that profile out of sync.

-Go to Settings > General > About and stay on that screen for 10 seconds.
-If an update exists, a prompt appears.
-Tap Update.
-According to Apple’s carrier settings support page, keeping this profile current is one of Apple’s primary recommendations for fixing network problems.
+Go to Settings > General > About and stay on that screen for at least 10 seconds.
+If a new profile is available, an “Update” prompt appears.
+Tap Update and wait for confirmation.
+Apple’s carrier settings support page states that this profile ships separately from iOS, which is why the update prompt sometimes appears days after a major iOS release lands.

 #3.
 Toggle Airplane Mode

-Airplane Mode forces your iPhone to drop all cellular connections and re-register from scratch when you turn it back off.
+Airplane Mode forces the iPhone to drop every cellular connection and re-register from scratch when you turn it back off, which is faster than a full restart for transient registration glitches.

 #4.
 Reinsert the SIM Card

-A physical SIM that shifted even slightly inside the tray will prevent network registration.
+A physical SIM that shifted even slightly inside the tray will block network registration regardless of signal.

-Turn off your iPhone.
-Use a SIM ejection tool or a straightened paperclip to pop open the tray on the right side.
-Pull the SIM out, check the gold contacts for visible damage or dirt, then reseat the card firmly and slide the tray back in.
-Turn your iPhone on and wait for it to connect.
+Power off your iPhone first.
+Use the SIM ejection tool (or a straightened paperclip) to pop the tray on the right edge.
+Pull the SIM, inspect the gold contacts for visible scratches, dust, or oxidation, then reseat the card firmly and slide the tray back.
+Power on and let the phone search for about a minute.

-If you use an eSIM, skip the tray and go to Settings > Cellular instead.
-Verify the plan shows as active.
-An eSIM displaying “No Plan” needs re-provisioning through your carrier.
+If you use an eSIM, skip the tray entirely and go to Settings > Cellular.
+Verify the plan label says “Active.”
+An eSIM displaying “No Plan” or “Inactive” needs to be re-provisioned by your carrier.

 #5.
 Manually Select Your Carrier

-Automatic carrier selection can fail when your iPhone returns from roaming or when a local tower comes back online after maintenance.
+Automatic carrier selection occasionally misfires after roaming or after a tower comes back from maintenance.

 Go to Settings > Cellular > Network Selection and turn off Automatic.
-Your iPhone will scan for available networks.
-Pick your carrier from the list, then flip Automatic back on.
-This forces a fresh registration instead of relying on cached data.
+Your iPhone will scan for networks.
+Pick your carrier from the list, wait until the bars settle, then flip Automatic back on.
+This forces a fresh registration handshake instead of letting the phone reuse a stale cached entry.

 #6.
 Reset Network Settings

 Go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
 Enter your passcode.
 The phone restarts with all cellular, Wi-Fi, and Bluetooth settings returned to factory defaults.
-According to Apple’s reset documentation, this process removes saved Wi-Fi passwords and VPN configs, so write those down before you proceed.
+According to Apple’s reset documentation, this process erases saved Wi-Fi passwords and VPN configurations, so write those down before you proceed if privacy or work-network access matters to you.

 #7.
 Update iOS

-Apple patches modem firmware and cellular stack bugs through iOS updates.
-Go to Settings > General > Software Update and install any available update while connected to Wi-Fi.
+Apple ships modem firmware patches and cellular stack fixes inside iOS updates.
+Open Settings > General > Software Update while connected to Wi-Fi and install anything pending.

 #8.
 Check for Network Outages

 Visit your carrier’s official status page.
-AT&T, Verizon, and T-Mobile each publish real-time service maps.
-Based on Downdetector’s outage tracking data, carrier-reported outages typically resolve within 2 to 4 hours.
-If an outage is confirmed, stop troubleshooting the phone and wait for the carrier to restore service.
+AT&T, Verizon, and T-Mobile each publish a real-time service map you can search by ZIP code.
+According to Downdetector’s outage tracking history, most carrier-reported outages are resolved within 4 hours of the first user report.
+If an active outage is confirmed for your area, stop troubleshooting and let the carrier restore service.

 #9.
 Contact Your Carrier